 Carolina later pursued an MBA, also from Washington University.
 She dedicated her second year in the program to developing the plan for International Schoolhouse and founded the school promptly after graduation in 2009 with one classroom and ten students.
 Today, International Schoolhouse has more than 100 students and its very own 15,000 square foot building in Richmond Heights.
 The growth the school has seen over the past nine years is a testament to how pleased parents are with the education their children are receiving.

 Carolina understands first-hand the importance of building cross-cultural bridges.
-She has lived and worked on three continents, speaks four languages and has travelled extensively around the world.
+She has lived and worked on three continents, speaks four languages and has traveled extensively around the world.
 Her passion and expertise will ensure that International Schoolhouse provides a meaningful experience for every family in the program.

 Dante is our school dog and lives in the office.
 The children, parents and teachers love him!